-The control panel is about 3 inches and has a nightlight and comes with customizable wall paper (background color/pattern).
+The control panel is about 3 inches, has a nightlight and customizable wallpaper (background color/pattern).
 There are selections for hot cocoa and other café-style drinks.
 You can also dispense hot water on demand.

-You will get a reminder when its maintenance time.
-A really convenient feature is that you can setup an automatic brew to be ready just as you wake up in the morning.
-It can be set to your own strength preferences.
+You will get a reminder when it’s maintenance time.
+A convenient feature is that you can set up an automatic brew to be ready just as you wake up in the morning.
+You can set it to your strength preferences.

-Keurig takes all of the guess work out of making good coffee.
+Keurig takes all of the guesswork out of making good coffee.
 Each k-cup/carafe has a barcode.
 That barcode tells the brewing system which settings to use for that particular pod.
-It’s really easy to use.
+It’s straightforward to use.
 Both brewers can reportedly brew a single cup of coffee in about a minute and just five minutes for a 4-cup carafe.

 K-cups and K-carafe pods

 One thing that once deterred people from buying a Keurig or other single-cup coffee brewer was the availability of pods in their desired brand.
-Now, however, k-cups for both these machines are available in over 500 different varieties to include teas, coffees, and hot chocolate.
+However, k-cups for these machines are available in over 500 different varieties, including teas, coffees, and hot chocolate.

 Some customers complained about not being able to use the regular k-cups with the new machine.
-This is true, you must use k-cups that are compatible with the k500/550.
+This is true.
+It would help if you used k-cups that are compatible with the k500/550.
 But even if your favorite coffee/tea drink is not available in pod form, you can get an eco-pod or similar reusable pod for under $20.
-Going this route can be a lot less expensive than using the k-cup pods anyhow, just make sure that the reusable pod is compatible with the 550/500.
+Going this route can be a lot less expensive than using the k-cup pods anyhow.
+Just make sure that the reusable pod is compatible with the 550/500.

-K-cups come are available in a variety of sizes:
+K-cups come available in a variety of sizes:

 K-Cup Sizes: 4, 6, 8, 10, ounce